 Service Coordination: A Service Coordinator is assigned to each family in order to coordinate the services of the ECI team and/or outside service providers or agencies, to handle associated and necessary paperwork, and to assist the family in accessing any needed supports.
 Our Service Coordinators also monitor the family’s satisfaction with services and progress toward goals, makes arrangements for any additional services that may be needed, and schedules periodic reviews of the service plan.
 We will assist the family in preparing for any needed supports when the child turns three and leaves the program.

-Click HERE for a brochure on ECI services.
+Click HERE for a video detailing information on ECI services.

 Anyone may make a referral.